SasaKaranovic/DigiKeyFetch/README.md

 ### Python Requirements

-Script is written for Python 2.7 but should easily be ported to any other Python version.
+Script is written for Python 3 but should easily be ported to any other Python version.

-I assume that you have Pip installed ([instructions here][7]) and for this script to work please install following modules:

-`pip install lxml`

-`pip install clipboard`

-`pip install requests`
+Using Pip, you can install all dependencies using `pip install -r requirements.txt`, or if you prefer, manually one by one (dependencies are: requests, clipboard, pypiwin32, lxml, requests)

 ### Room for improvement

-This is a quick&dirty script that I needed and ended up creating in 15 min, therefore don’t expect it to be bullet proof.
+If task is manual and you repeat it often, it should be automated!
+While co This is a quick and dirty script that I needed and ended up creating in 15 min, therefore don’t expect it to be bullet proof.

 Nevertheless it is a very nice and practical tool to have and I use it on daily basis.

 I would love to hear how you use it, what do you like and what features would you like to see added next.

+Currently script is not fetching information from DigiKey urls that have `?keywords=` in them due the way DigiKey is handling search queries (Try disabling JavaScript in your browser and visit the same URL, it will present a "blank" page).

+In order to avoid any OS related issues, string is copied into clipboard.
+It would be nice to have the script emulate keystrokes so it types the string for you.

 ## Find out more cool projects